bos-sci/anatomy-tokens/CONTRIBUTING.md

 ## `npm run version`

 This updates the tokens version number in the readme, and stages the readme changes in git.
 This runs [automatically](https://docs.npmjs.com/cli/v7/commands/npm-version#description) during the `npm version` script before the commit and after the package version change.
+It does not need to be run manually.